Bottom Bouncing – 5 Proven Guide Tips For More Fish

 This is a great rig when the fish may be feeding near the bottom and higher in the water column.

-You can keep the baits 12 inches apart or 3 to 5 feet apart.
+You can keep the baits 12 to 36 inches apart by extending the leader length between the swivels.

 This rig is also great for testing out baits to see what they want.
 I may run a bead on the top and a pink plastic worm on the bottom or many variations to find out what they want more.